jdposada/oop_202201/README.md

 ### Azure setup and VM

 - Open an [Azure Student Account](https://azure.microsoft.com/en-us/free/students/) using your Uninorte email.
 This will give you 100 USD in credits
 - Start a VM with 1 Core and 4GB of RAM.
 We will cover how to do this in class.
+We will use Ubuntu 20.04.
 Here some [instructions](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) for you to peek
 - Connect to the VM using SSH.
 If you are in windows you will need to use [Putty](https://www.putty.org/). if you are in Ubuntu you are all set. the command you will need to run is something like this `ssh oopclass@10.1.1.1`.
 In this command oopclass is the user that was created during the VM creation and the IP is assigned automatically by Azure.
 - Install Docker and Git **inside the VM**
     - [Docker instructions](https://docs.docker.com/engine/install/ubuntu/)